What is the current state of chess engines?

 13. b3 $4 { [%eval -4.14] [%clk 0:00:02] } 13...
 Nf4 $2 { [%eval -2.73] [%clk 0:00:21] } 0-1

-I then extracted the evaluation for each position and stored these for training, resulting in a few hundreds of thousands of lines of chess positions.
+I then extracted the evaluation for each position and stored these for training, resulting in a few hundred thousand lines of chess positions, each with an accurate (mostly Stockfish-based) evaluation.

-This seemingly random string is actually a FEN string, which stores the position of each chess pieces, therefore encoding the board.
-Paired with the evaluation that a powerful chess engine assigned to it, this was the perfect dataset to train my own engine.
+This seemingly random string is actually a FEN string, which stores the position of each chess pieces.
+It encodes a chess board into a single easily stored string.
+Paired with the evaluation of a powerful chess engine, this is the perfect dataset to train my own engine.

 {